 Implementation: Client case study: Transforming General Trading Group to Sharaka Holdings.

-Rather than describing our view of one of our projects, the following description of one of our recent consultancy engagements describes the process from the client’s perspective:
+Rather than describing our view of a project, the following description of one of our consultancy engagements describes the process from the client’s perspective.

 Mr. Issa Al-Sahlawi wrote this description, and it is used with his kind permission: